Permafrost/TundraTN/README.md

 Then activate and enable the TundraTN package from the package management web page on the Integration Server web administration site.

+Or, if you don't want to use git, you can download the full package from GitHub by clicking the ZIP button above, then copy the resulting TundraTN.zip file to your Integration Server's ./replicate/inbound folder, and install it from the Package Management web page.

 ## Upgrading

 From your Integration Server installation: